strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.19-to-beta.20.md

 Upgrading your Strapi application to `v3.0.0-beta.20`.

-**Make sure your server is not running until then end of the migration**
+**Make sure your server is not running until the end of the migration**

 ## Upgrading your dependencies